captif-nz/road-surface-temperature-logger/README.md

 ## Enclosure mount

-The enclosure mounting plate is designed for the enclosure, solar panel and PCB listed in the parts section above.
-It should be 3D printed out of ABS plastic.
+Models of the enclosure mounting plate and solar panel frame can be found in [enclosure_mount.zip](enclosure_mount.zip).
+These are designed for the enclosure, solar panel and PCB listed in the parts section above.
+The enclosure mount parts should be 3D printed out of ABS plastic.

 ## Licence